sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 Geometry**: Schemes, Plane, Elliptic and Hyperelliptic Curves, **Databases**, **Games**

+We now engage in a brief tour.

 ..
 TODO::

+   - Better formatting of the above list of areas, with links to relevant pieces of the documentation.
    - Insert more striking examples
    - Insert Read More links

 Calculus
 --------